-We are pleased to distribute this 2021 Annual Security and Fire Safety Report (ASFSR) for the San Marcos and Round Rock campuses of Texas State University (Texas State).
+We are pleased to distribute this revised 2021 Annual Security and Fire Safety Report (ASFSR) for the San Marcos, Round Rock, and ALERRT Center campuses of Texas State University (Texas State).
 The ASFSR is prepared annually in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) and subsequent amendments specified in the Higher Education Opportunity Act (HEOA) and the reauthorization of the Violence Against Women Act (VAWA).